Zedonkay/robodsl/docs/dsl_specification.md

 ## Node Definition

-Nodes are the main building blocks of a RoboDSL application:
+Nodes are the main building blocks of a RoboDSL application.
+RoboDSL supports several node types, each with specific characteristics and use cases.

+### Node Types

+#### Basic Node
 ```python
 node my_node {
     # Node configuration